Jinwooooo/jinwooooo-blog/_posts/2018-10-21-hadoop-in-mapper-combiner.md

 47 seconds and 29 seconds.
 Quite an improvement eh?

-However, I'd like to re-highlight the part that local aggregation **will use more memory overhead**.
+However, I'd like to re-highlight the part that local aggregation <span style="color:red">**will use more memory overhead**</span>.
 I mean I'm pretty sure if you have coded before there's a balance between space and time.
 When one is improving the other one is probably diminishing.
 It's not a strict 1:1 trade, so if given infinite values for both, you can do whatever that suits your needs, but in real life, you will have limitation and importance that you will have to balance to get it just right ;).